ccnokes/electron-named-image/README.md

 npm install electron-named-image
 ```

+Most likely you'll want to add it to your `optionalDependencies` due to the way that npm handles platform specific native addons.
+This way `npm install` won't fail on non-macOS platforms.

 ## What?
 Why?

 This lets you use default macOS images/icons with little effort.
 So you can set up your TouchBar to look like this: